Fiveolioo/inovation_through_jdm/README.md

 # Invation Through JDM

-Welcome to Inovation Through JDM!
+Welcome to Innovation Through JDM!
 Learn history about all of Japan's greatest automotive inventions through the years of making.
 Also add cars that are your favorite to your favorite's list!

 ## Getting Started